Development Toward a Ground-Based Interferometric Phased Array for Radio Detection of High Energy Neutrinos: Thermal Noise Correlation Studies

 Additionally, we took data with broadband dipole antennas that we developed, which we describe in detail here.
 Each antenna consists of two 20~cm copper cylinders, each with a diameter of 8~cm.
 The two sides of the antenna are connected at the feed with 0.64 cm copper rods.
 The antennas are read out via a 1.3~cm diameter Heliax cable.
 A 5.1~cm polyvinyl chloride collar separates the two halves of the antenna and provides strain relief at the feed.
 An antenna and the simulated design are shown in Figure~\ref{fig:antennas}a.

-The antenna frequency range is optimized for Askaryan emission and the physical constraints of in-ice deployment in boreholes.
-The Askaryan signal is coherent up to about 1~GHz, but undergoes less propagation loss at low frequencies in glacial ice, so we preferred antennas in the 100-600 MHz range.
+The antenna frequency range is chosen to match the expected Askaryan emission and the physical constraints of in-ice deployment in boreholes.
+The Askaryan signal is coherent up to a few~GHz, but undergoes less propagation loss at low frequencies in glacial ice, so we preferred antennas in the 100-600 MHz range.
 The diameter of the dipoles was chosen to increase the bandwidth while ensuring that they would fit within reasonable sub-surface in-ice boreholes.

 The antenna response, represented by the reflective S-parameter ($\mathrm{S}_{\mathrm{11}}$) in Figure~\ref{fig:antennas}b, reaches its first resonance at 262 MHz in air, which is reduced to 196 MHz when surrounded by glacial ice ($n=1.78$).
 A simulation of the antenna response, constructed using HFSS\footnote{http://www.ansys.com/Products/Electronics/ANSYS-HFSS}, is shown with a dashed line in Figure~\ref{fig:antennas}b.
 The higher-frequency dip corresponds to a second mode of the antenna.
 Simulations of the beam pattern in the antenna's E-plane indicate that the beam pattern becomes slightly more directive with increasing frequency, rather than forming an additional null.
+However, the measured E-plane radiation pattern is no longer azimuthally symmetric above 450 MHz.
 The boresight gain is within 3~dB of its maximum of 2.9~dBi between 220~MHz and 755~MHz.